vinhhaphoi/OJT-FALL-25-FCJ-AWS/content/1-Worklog/1.9-Week9/_index.md

 ### Week 9 Objectives:

-- Connect and get acquainted with members of First Cloud Journey.
+- Connect and get acquainted with members of First Cloud AI Journey.
 - Understand basic AWS services, how to use the console & CLI.

 ### Tasks to be carried out this week: